 - Entanglement Hazard!
-The side belts can present an entanglement hazard.
-Rotating Machinery!
+The side belts can present an entanglement hazard. - Rotating Machinery!
 The ball screw can present a rotating machinery hazard. - Pinch Point!
 The stage tabletop can present a pinch hazard. - 1.
 Drive the stage table to one end of travel and remove power to the stage. - 2.
 Remove the cover attached to the rear end plate on the side opposite of the motor (Figure 4-1). - 3.
 Remove the hardcover screws (Figure 4-2). - 4.
 Carefully slide the hardcover away from the stage (Figure 4-3).
 This can be done without removing the table. - 5.
 Remove any accumulated dust or debris from the inside of the assembly. - 6.
 Remove any dirty or dried lubricant from the ball screw. - Use a clean, lint-free cloth with a side-to-side motion. - Use a swab soaked in Isopropyl Alcohol to remove stubborn debris. - 7.
 Move the stage to the opposite end of travel.
 If the stage has an optional brake, the stage cannot be moved by hand. - If the stage has a brake: restore power to the stage, drive it to the desired position, then remove power - Redo Steps 5 and 6 for any areas covered by the previous table position. - 8.
 Clean the end of the ball-screw nut and wiper with a clean, lint-free cloth or swab. - 9.
 Clean the linear bearing guides with a clean, lint-free cloth or swab. - 10.
 Apply a thin, continuous film of lubricant to the ball-screw threads and linear bearing guides.
 Aerotech recommends that you use a good quality, natural bristle artist's brush. - 11.
 Move the stage to the opposite end of travel.
 If the stage has an optional brake, the stage cannot be moved by hand. - If the stage has a brake: restore power to the stage, drive it to the desired position, then remove power. - Redo Steps 8 through 10 for any areas covered by the previous table position. - 12.
-Refasten the hardcover.
-First Generation Stages Only: Torque the hardcover screws to 36 42 inlbs to ensure proper support.
+Refasten the hardcover. - 13.
+Restore power to the stage and drive the stage table back to its original position to redistribute lubricants.